justjohn1/yara_scanner/README.md

 	- [Yaraify abuse.ch] - https://yaraify.abuse.ch/yarahub/yaraify-rules.zip

-This code iterates through the folders specifically looking for ".yar" files.
-Once found, the code auto compiles them for us
+This code iterates through your spcified directory to use all discovered ".yar" files.
+Once found, the code auto compiles them for us.

 ### **3️⃣ Troubleshooting**